aeternity/protocol/node/api/mining_api_usage.md

 NOTE: The pool manager's job is to also distribute rewards to the miners according to how much processing power they provide to the pool.
 It is not implemented.

+NOTE: The "info" field is added as a mandatory field from the 2.0 release of the aeternity node.

 ### Miner